souuja-ops/restful-booker-API-testing/Performance Tests/Performance Testing Documentation.md

 **Steps**:

 1. Create a Concurrent Requests Collection:
-    - Add a request to `{{baseUrl}}`/booking or a similar endpoint.
+    - Add a request to `{{baseUrl}}/booking` or a similar endpoint.
-    - Add the following script in the Tests tab to log each request’s response time:
+    - Add the following script in the Scripts > Post-response tab to log each request’s response time:
     ```javascript
     console.log("Response time:", pm.response.responseTime, "Status code:", pm.response.status);
     ```